10 of the Best Indigenous Rugby League Players of All Time

 A brilliant attacking forward, he wasn’t just about throwing his sizeable frame into opposing defensive lines; Big Artie could pass and offload with the best of them, and then outrun them as well.

-He is believed to be the first aboriginal or indigenous sportsman to captain Australia in any sport when he assumed leadership of the Kangaroos during their 1973 tour of France.
+He is believed to be the first aboriginal or indigenous athlete to captain Australia in any sport when he assumed leadership of the Kangaroos during their 1973 tour of France.

 Consecutive Premierships with Eastern Suburbs in 1974 and ‘75, along with World Cup triumphs in 1968, ‘75 and ‘77 gave Beetson an almost unmatched rugby league CV, while he is widely credited for giving credibility to the birth of State of Origin.